 All organic waste generated at WOMADelaide is mulched by Jeffries, treated for composting and delivered back to and used by the Botanic Gardens.
 Jeffries provides this mulch free of charge.
 In recent years we have been able to return up to 16 tonnes of composted green waste from the festival as organic mulch for use by the Botanic Gardens.

-We have been investigating alternatives to disposable cable ties, with a number of new methods being trialled and implemented at WOMADelaide 2019, including investing in over 3000 re-usable ties.
+We have been investigating alternatives to disposable cable ties, with a number of new methods being trialled on an ongoing basis since WOMADelaide 2019, including investing in over 3000 re-usable ties.
 Read more HERE.

 Since 2007, Greening Australia and WOMADelaide have been working together to offset the festival’s carbon footprint and tackle climate change.
 This award-winning partnership has invested $2 from every ticket sold back into tree plantings to create native, biodiverse forests in regional South Australia.

 As of 2020, over 75,000 native trees and shrubs have been planted in two WOMADelaide Forests, near the Coorong and Lower Lakes and on Kangaroo Island, to offset over 21,650 tonnes of carbon emissions.